Create a Recording Link

 Recording links with console logs

 By default, Recording Links capture screen recordings.
-To also capture console logs, network requests, and user interactions, you need to connect a custom recording domain.
+To also capture console logs, network requests, and user interactions, you need to connect your domain.
 This installs two lightweight scripts on your site so Jam can collect developer context alongside the video.
-What you get with a custom domain:- Console logs and network requests are attached to every customer recorded Jam
+What you get when you connect your domain:- Console logs and network requests are attached to every customer recorded Jam

 - Click and key interaction events